NilFoundation/dbms-python/docs/indexes.rst

     # Connect to "test" database as root user.
     db = client.db('test', username='root', password='passwd')

-    # Create a new collection named "cities".
+    # Create a new relation named "cities".
-    cities = db.create_collection('cities')
+    cities = db.create_relation('cities')

-    # List the indexes in the collection.
+    # List the indexes in the relation.
     cities.indexes()

     # Add a new hash index on document fields "continent" and "country".